godilite/editable/README.md

 ### Table with Save Icon
 ![Table with save icons](https://user-images.githubusercontent.com/41484542/95015531-4da37480-0645-11eb-965a-f3d3507c18da.png)

-# Roadmap
-The following are immediate work In progress for the next version of the project:
-- Sortable column
-- Perform mathematical operations between columns
-- Search row data
-- Export table to different formats

 # Tutorials
 The Following are resources to help you build with Editable: